SepraDC/homer/docs/configuration.md

     items:
       - name: "Awesome app"
         logo: "assets/tools/sample.png"
+        # Props to select the type of the service
+        # Currently ( Link, MinecraftServer )
+        type: "Link"
         # Alternatively a fa icon can be provided:
         # icon: "fab fa-jenkins"
         subtitle: "Bookmark example"